renespit/homebridge-rfxtrx433-kaku-io/README.md

 Make a list of kaku-switches you have installed in your house.
 Each switch has an Id.
 You can find the Id by using the file rfxcmd.py ( http://www.rfxcom.com/epages/78165469.sf/nl_NL/?ObjectPath=/Shops/78165469/Categories/Downloads ).
 On the commandline you can run: **/usr/bin/python2.7 /home/rene/rfxcmd/rfxcmd_gc/rfxcmd.py  -l -v -d /dev/ttyUSB1**

+After pushing the button you get bellow output:

 ------------------------------------------------
 Received		= 0B 11 00 00 00 38 51 F7 02 01 0F 80
 Date/Time		= 2022-02-06 17:25:10